-This Policy is intended to balance the duties of citizen members with the legal obligation of the City not to contribute to, or be perceived as contributing to, an election campaign.
-As such, citizen members engaged in political activities must take care to separate those personal activities from their appointed positions.
+This Policy is intended to balance the duties of public citizen members with the legal obligation of the City not to contribute to, or be perceived as contributing to, an election

-The Code of Conduct for Members of Council applies to citizen members of the Transit Commission when acting in their official capacity.
-The Code of Conduct for Citizen Members of the Built Heritage Sub-Committee applies to citizen members of the Built Heritage Sub-Committee when acting in their official capacity.
-Both codes of conduct require that citizen members conduct themselves in accordance with the Municipal Elections Act, 1996 and this Policy.
+The Code of Conduct for Citizen Members of the Built Heritage Standing Committee applies to public citizen-members of the Built Heritage Committee when acting in their official capacity.
+The code of conduct requires that public citizen-members conduct themselves in accordance with the Municipal Elections Act, 1996 and this Policy.